callisthenes/euterpe/ENCODING.md

 Successive paragraphs in a quotation repeat the relevant quotation marks at the start and end of the paragraph.
 Editions using a single quotation mark only at paragraph-start have been normalised to this convention.

 ## Paragraphs
 Paragraphs are marked either by a preceding newline or by two spaces at line-start.
-If a reference begins the line, two spaces after the reference should be interpreted as starting anew paragraph.
+If a reference begins the line, two spaces _after_ the reference indicates a new paragraph.

 ### Apostrophes
 The apostrophe character in Greek text is the Greek koronis (Unicode IFBD), _not_ the Greek psili (Unicode IFBF).
 All breathing marks are combined with the letter to which they refer, e.g. ᾽Α is always encoded as Ἀ.